Royals vs. Rays Player Props Betting Odds

-Oddsmakers have listed player props for Wander Franco, Bobby Witt Jr. and others when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Thursday at 6:40 PM ET.
+Bobby Witt Jr. is among the players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Tropicana Field on Friday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!